stryker-mutator/stryker-js/docs/troubleshooting.md

 > Run with `--passWithNoTests` to exit with code 0
 > ```

+This issue specifically occurs on Windows machines because Jest doesn't match hidden folders, and by default Stryker uses `.stryker-tmp` as the temporary directory name (which is hidden due to the leading dot).

 You will need to override the `tempDirName` to a directory without a `.` in front of it.

 ```json